We are pleased to welcome you to the International Arbitration Summer Program at American University, Washington College of Law (WCL).

-The Summer Program Office Location: Room 129 Main Lobby
+Summer Program Office

 There are three main airports in the DC area:

 - Baltimore Washington International Airport (BWI) – Amtrak travel into Washington, DC’s Union Station is

-If you are not taking public transportation to get to your destination we suggest you look for a Super Shuttle desk at the airport or reserve your supershuttle bus in advance and online.
-If you take a cab prices will start at $25 from Reagan, $60 from IAD and $ 80 from BWI
+If you are not taking the Metro or Amtrak to get to your destination, we suggest you look for a Super Shuttle desk at the airport or reserve your supershuttle bus in advance and online.
+If you take a taxi, prices will start approximately at $30 from Reagan National Airport, $80 from IAD, and $90 from BWI.

 The Metro system is very clean, efficient, and the employees are used to helping Washington visitors.
 Metro's website www.wmata.com is useful, containing bus schedules, bus & train route maps, hours of operation, etc.

 The new campus is located a block from the Tenleytown/AU Metro Station (also called Tenley Circle) on the Red Line.
-Regular Metro rail fare during peak periods is between $1.65 and $4.50 with reduced fares $1.75 to $3.60 at all other times.
+Regular Metro rail fare during peak periods is between $2.15 and $5.90 with reduced fares $1.75 to $3.60 at all other times.
 Fare card machines are in every station.
-Small bills are recommended.
-There are no change machines in stations and fare card machines provide only up to $5 in change (in coins).
+You can pay with credit card.
 You may purchase a SmarTrip card for reduced rates and easy reloading.
-SmarTrip cards can be purchased online at www.wmata.com and come with $25 loaded for travel, or may be purchased at the Metro Center metro stop and may be reloaded at any metro stop.
+SmarTrip cards can be purchased online at www.wmata.com and come with $25 loaded for travel, or they may be purchased and reloaded at any metro stop.
 Cards can also be purchased at CVS/pharmacy stores for $10 each, which includes $5 for the cost of the card and $5 of fare value preloaded onto the card so customers can travel immediately.

-AU provides a free shuttle service from the metro (Tenleytown-AU on the Red Line) to AU Main Campus and WCL.
+AU provides a free shuttle service from the metro (Tenleytown-AU on the Red Line) to AU Main Campus.
 Follow the directional signs when exiting the Metro.
 The shuttle to main campus picks up on the corner where you exit the metro.
-Shuttle bus information is available at 202-885-3111 or at www.wcl.american.edu/shuttle.cfm#metro.
+Shuttle bus information is available at 202-885-3111 or atwww.wcl.american.edu/shuttle.cfm#metro

 - Diamond Cab: (202) 387-6200